faishal123/kanji-study/README.md

 ## Features ✨

 -   **Flashcards:** Practice Kanji with interactive flashcards. 🧠
--   **Kanji Details:** Get detailed information about each Kanji, including its meaning, readings, and stroke order. ℹ️
+-   **Kanji Details:** Get detailed information about each Kanji, including its meaning, readings (both in alphabet and hiragana/katakana), and etc. ℹ️
 -   **Easy to Use:** A simple and intuitive interface makes learning Japanese a breeze. 💨

 ## Getting Started 🏁